-After July 1, 2020, Michigan drivers must make automobile insurance choices they have never had to make before.
+With the coverage tier provisions of the new law now in place, Michigan drivers must make automobile insurance choices they have never had to make before.
 Making these choices in an informed and responsible manner requires knowledge of both the ins and outs of the state’s new automobile insurance law and an understanding of the types and scope of coverage provided by government and private health insurers.

 Governor Whitmer signed Senate Bill 1, and the first round of No-Fault changes went into effect.
 Initial changes included a new definition of what constitutes “serious impairment of body function,” new rules covering independent (insurance) medical examinations and new rules for crash victims who are out-of-state residents.